Text Routing

 UIInputController has a textDocumentProxy, which is how a keyboard is meant to integrate with the currently active app.

-Setting textInputProxy will cause any text you type into the keyboard to be sent to that proxy instead of the original proxy.
-Just set the custom proxy to nil to start routing text back to the main app.
+Setting textInputProxy will cause any text you type in the keyboard to be sent to that proxy instead.
+Just set the textInputProxy to nil to start routing text back to the main app.

 👑 Pro features